-Hurtigruten voyage from Kirkenes to Bergen on board the MS Midnatsol
+An unforgettable voyage from Kirkenes to Bergen on board Hurtigruten’s MS Midnatsol

 Last June, we voyaged along Norway’s Atlantic Coast on one of Hurtigruten’s ships, the MS Midnatsol, travelling from Kirkenes in the far north of the country to Bergen.
 We had received the most generous invitation from Mark’s parents to join them in celebrating their 50th wedding anniversary and we immediately deviated from our Eastern European travel plans to do so.
 Who wouldn’t?!
 We had arranged to meet them in Kirkenes so we flew to Oslo the day before to check out this notoriously expensive capital city and see how little money we could spend in 18 hours in Oslo!